jumpinjackie/forge-e33-mod/design/BLUE.md

 Enchant Creature.
 Whenever enchanted creature deals damage to an opponent, choose one:
  - Draw a card
- - Create a Lumina token (It's an artifact with "{T}, Sacrifice this token: Sacrifice this token: Scry 1.")
+ - Create a Lumina token (It's an artifact with "{T}, Sacrifice this token: Scry 1.")
 ---
 Do you heal from the top or the bottom?
 Or do you have to bring the halves together?
 Hey, can you control the process?
 ```